 Enrolment in Catholic secondary schools following completion of Year 6 is not automatic.
-Parents are advised to make application to the school of their choice well in advance, for some schools this is two or three years prior to enrolment.
+For families at St Cecilia's there is a K to Year 12 Pathway, as St Cecilia's is a feeder school for ST Paul's College, Manly Parents are advised to make application to the secondary school well in advance, for some schools this is two or three years prior to enrolment.